ddigiorg/simple-cortex/README.md

 - Upgrade compute-system and compute-program to use cl2.hpp
 - Benchmark performance vs. NUPIC and Ogmaneo
 - Upgrade algorithms to allow for observing and learning from scalar data vectors
+- Upgrade algorithms to allow for neurons sharing similar dendrites
 - Optimize learnSynapses kernel

 ## Inspiration: